Tell us your story.

 Who, in the triathlon community, inspires you?

 It has to be Gwen Jorgensen, watching her this year has really inspired me.
 I like the way she attacks the run and destroys the field to win.
-This inspires me in my races.
+This inspires me in my races, however she is moving to marathons now.

 What is a piece of advice you’d give to a new triathlete?